SEGP-G33/runway-redeclaration/documentation/README.md

 To compile, from a terminal, navigate to the folder that includes the `pom.xml` file and run `mvn clean install`.
 This will compile the application.
 You can then run it using `mvn javafx:run`.

+## 3. Known Bugs
+1. Currently, the lines on the top-down view don't align properly.
+2. Input validation still needs to be handled.